HL7/fhir-us-mcc/input/pagecontent/mcc_observation_sdoh_assessment_value_sets.md

 This table holds the value sets that may be used with the [MCC Observation SDOH Assessment Profile](StructureDefinition-MCCObservationSDOHAssessment.html).
 In general, these value sets represent simple social determinants of health questions that may have answers lists that should be used with them and are assocated with the code in LOINC.
+In some cases the value (answer) at Observation.value may be boolean true | false.
 They may or may not be part of a larger LOINC panel that could be referred to or from a QuestionnaireResponse profile.

 **Table Key**
 * **Value Set Name and Link**: All of these value sets are housed in the [NLM Value Set Authority Center (VSAC)](https://vsac.nlm.nih.gov/welcome).
 The value set name is a link to the value set.
 You must have an NLM/UMLS account to access.
 There is no charge for an account.
 Note: the first time you click on the value set name link in a given session, there my be a delay in loading and you will need to sign in once loaded.